 In Lean management, where continuous improvement is the driving philosophy, making realistic forecasts can be a daunting task.
 In order to challenge your team and yet commit to a reasonable deadline, you need to rely on data as much as experience.

 The Monte Carlo simulation is a mathematical technique that allows you to account for risk and help you make data-driven decisions.
-It is based on historical data that is ran through a large number of random simulations to project the probable outcome of future projects under similar circumstances.
+It is based on historical data that is run through many random simulations to project the probable outcome of future projects under similar circumstances.

 Since the simulation was introduced in the middle of the 20th century, it has proven to be a very realistic way of presenting the probability of future events without shooting in the dark.

-Logically, the Monte Carlo simulations have found their way to Lean management.
-They are a “must have” feature in professional software solutions for applying the methodology.
-With their help, you can make probabilistic forecasts about one of the key performance indicators in Lean – throughput.
+Logically, the Monte Carlo simulations have found their way to Lean and Agile project management.
+They are a “must-have” feature in professional software solutions for applying Lean or Agile.
+With their help, you can make probabilistic forecasts about one of the most important performance indicators in project management – throughput.